Silsbee, Texas: Geography

 According to the United States Census Bureau, Silsbee has a total area of 20.0 km2, of which 0.1 sqkm, or 0.64%, are water.

 Historical development

-Silsbee was first referred to as "Mill Town" when the site was reached by the Gulf, Beaumont, and Kansas City Railway in 1894.
+The site of Silsbee was reached by the Gulf, Beaumont, and Kansas City Railway in 1894 and a logging camp and then a sawmill were established thereafter.
+The community that grew up around timber site was first called "Mill Town".
 The town was renamed in recognition of Nathaniel Devereux Silsbee, an investor (and grandson of Sen. Nathaniel Silsbee) from Boston, Massachusetts, who helped provide funds for the railway.
 The railroad was a project of John Henry Kirby, who established the Kirby Lumber Company in the city.
 This business was the main employer and strength of the Silsbee economy from the city's beginning.

 Demographics

 As of the 2020 United States census, there were 6,935 people, 2,441 households, and 1,745 families residing in the city.